K K 1 K S TA

 ATMs are spread all over the city and accept credit cards linked to the main banking networks such as Cirrus and Plus.
 ATMs are generally located just outside the bank branch.
 When drawing cash, it is recommended to be vigilant and to be wary of pickpockets, particularly in the Old City.

 Most banks in Israel are open to customers from Sunday to Thursday, from 8:30 am to 12:00 pm.
 They are open also from 4:00 to 6:00 pm on Sundays, Tuesdays and Thursdays.
-Banks close at 12:00 pm every Friday and on the eve of the Jewish religious holidays.
+Banks close at noon every Friday and on the eve of the Jewish religious holidays.
 On Saturdays, all banks are closed.

 Credit Cards